Pam Hupp: Death of Shirley Neumann

 After Hupp was charged with the 2016 murder of Louis Gumpenberger, the St. Louis County Police Department reopened the investigation.
-Michael reiterated that he believed his mother's death was accidental.
+Michael reiterated that he believed Neumann's death was accidental.
 Detective Matthew Levy attempted to get a subpoena for the location of Hupp's cellphone at the time of her mother's death but was unsuccessful.
-Levy also attempted to organize forensic tests on the balcony railing at the Missouri University of Science and Technology, but the Lakeview Park Independent Senior Living Community refused to provide a railing for testing.
-A retired homicide detective suggested to KTVI that one of the vertical bars appeared to have been "kicked out".
+Levy also attempted to organize forensic tests on the balcony railing at the Missouri University of Science and Technology, but the Lakeview Park Independent Senior Living Community refused to provide the railing for testing.
+A retired homicide detective suggested to KTVI that one of the vertical bars appeared to have been "kicked out."
 After interviewing Hupp in connection with Neumann's death, KTVI reporter Chris Hayes received an anonymous letter stating, "Dear sirs: I think its [sic] getting a little silly that you keep accusing someone of killing their parent, when its [sic] not true."

-In November 2017, Mary Case, the chief medical examiner for St. Louis County, changed the manner of Neumann's death from "accidental" to "undetermined".
+In November 2017, Mary Case, the chief medical examiner for St. Louis County, changed the manner of Neumann's death from "accidental" to "undetermined."
 Case stated, "since [Neumann's] death, many things have happened that involved the daughter.
 And so all of that investigation, including the one in Lincoln County and the one in St. Charles, became pertinent information [...]
 I was no longer willing to say it could be an accident."
 The investigation into Neumann's death was not reopened.